Classic DOS Games

 Legality

-Classic DOS Games contains only software that is legal to distribute.
+RGB Classic Games contains only software that is legal to distribute.
 That means that only software that has been released under a shareware or freeware license, or software which has been officially released into the public domain by the copyright holder.

 Why is "abandonware" illegal?